itfanr/ros2-wiki/Managed-Nodes.md

 * ```rcl_lifecycle_ret_t on_cleanup(const rclcpp_lifecycle::State & previous_state)```
 * ```rcl_lifecycle_ret_t on_shutdown(const rclcpp_lifecycle::State & previous_state)```

 All these callbacks have a positive default return value (```return RCL_LIFECYCLE_RET_OK```).
-This allows that a lifecycle node can change its state even though no explicit callback function was overwritten.
+This allows a lifecycle node to change its state even though no explicit callback function was overwritten.
 There is one other callback function for error handling.
 Whenever a state transition throws an uncaught exception, we call ```on_error```.
 * ```rcl_lifecycle_ret_t on_error(const rclcpp_lifecycle::State & previous_state)```